Mortgage Rate Lock

 Take the first step and get prequalified.

-The importance of a locked rate
+The importance of a rate lock

 No one can predict what will happen with interest rates.
-If you think rates will go up, or if you don’t want to have to worry about changing rates, it makes sense for you to lock in a rate.
+If you think mortgage rates will go up, or if you don’t want to have to worry about changing rates, it makes sense for you to lock in a rate.

 Here’s why it’s beneficial: